The NCDOT proposes to relocate N.C. 119 in Mebane from I-85/40 to the existing N.C. 119 near Mrs. White Lane (SR 1918) in Alamance County

 DEIS and Section 4f documents

 FEIS and Section 4f documents

-The Record of Decision (ROD) for the project was approved by the Federal Highway Administration on December 22, 2009.
-This is the final decision document, approving the selected alternative, Alternative 9, and specifying commitments made during the project planning process to mitigate project impacts to various resources.
-The ROD also identifies all alternatives considered, the environmental factors evaluated, measures to avoid and minimize harm, as well as comments on the FEIS.
+The Federal Highway Administration approved the Record of Decision (ROD) for the N.C.119 Relocation project on December 22, 2009.
+This is the final decision document, approving the selected alternative (Alternative 9), and specifying commitments made during the project planning process to mitigate impacts to various resources.

 - Email: Contact Us